Add request body

 Add more keys and values, as required.

 Add your GraphQL query in the Query input and any variables as JSON in the Variables input.
 When the request runs, the GraphQL query and variables will be turned into a JSON body.
-You can see what this looks like with our GraphQL to JSON Body Converter.
+You can preview what this looks like with our .